kennethmiranda/linux-sysadmin-lab/README.md

 ```

 > **2>/dev/null on both find and gzip** suppresses permission denied errors
 > for system log files that alice cannot read.
-This is expected behavior —
+This is expected behavior,
 > in production log rotation runs as root via cron for full access.

 ![Log rotation script archiving accessible logs](screenshots/13-3%20log%20rotation.PNG)